nikli2507/Cloud-Computing-Prometheus-Grafana/README.md

 ## Explanation
 ### Prometheus
-Prometheus is an infrastructure monitoring and alerting solution that monitors http applications by letting them expose metricts on a "/metrics" route which it then scrapes.
+Prometheus is an infrastructure monitoring and alerting solution that monitors http applications by letting them expose metrics on a "/metrics" route which it then scrapes.

 ### Grafana
 Grafana is an application that allows us to visualize our data and to add a nice UI for other functionality.
 In our case it has a UI for creating and managing alerts.